OlegDzhuraev/OsnovaFramework/Readme.md

 ## Osnova Framework

 ### About
-Osnova Framework is an ECS-like and DOD pattern implementation.
-It exists just because any other ECS doesn't fully fit my needs.
-Another reason is a testing of the different conceptions.
-It also means that some features can be removed in the future versions.

-### Disclaimer
+Osnova Framework is an ECS-like framework.
+Primary idea is to move as much of settings as possible to the Unity Inspector to make better connectivity of ECS with Unity.
+So I made this project to check is it a good idea.
+And now I can say: this is really not the best idea. :) So use this framework at your own risk.

+### Disclaimer, updates and roadmap
 Actual framework version is very raw, so there can be a lot of changes in API and namings in the future, absolutely not recommended for production use now.
+Also there is a very small chance that framework will be actively updated, "About" section describes why.

 ### Pros and cons